-The course requires approximately a 15-20 hour time investment over a period of two weeks and invites participants to read a number of articles, to watch videos, to reflect on their social and economic environment, and to go through case studies analysis that are provided throughout the course.
+The course invites participants to read a number of articles, to watch videos, to reflect on their social and economic environment, and to go through case studies analysis that are provided throughout the course.

-By the end of the course, students will have a better understanding of the need for CSR and be able to explain alternative definitions, their strengths and limitations.
+By the end of the course, students will have a better understanding of the need for CSR/Sustainability and be able to explain alternative definitions, their strengths and limitations.

-There is an end-of-course quiz intended to help participants self-assess their level of comprehension.
-Participants who obtain a final score of at least 80% will be awarded a certificate of completion.
+The is an end-of-course quiz is intended to help participants self-assess their level of comprehension.

 Citations from readers and users:

 The course has been used successfully by the World Bank, the United Nations (UNITAR), the University of Geneva as part of their CSR/Sustainability programmes.
 It has also been used by nearly 1000 people around the world and is upated regularly to take account of comments and suggestions (latest update Jan 1st 2015).
 Contact us for any questions or more information on firstname.lastname@example.org .